 A Phase 1/2, Multicenter, Open-Label, Single Arm, Dose Escalation and Expansion Study of Gilteritinib (ASP2215) Combined With Chemotherapy in Children, Adolescents and Young Adults With FMS-like Tyrosine Kinase 3 (FLT3)/Internal Tandem Duplication (ITD) Positive Relapsed or Refractory Acute Myeloid Leukemia (AML)

-One cycle is defined as 28 days of treatment.
-A participant completing 1 or 2 treatment cycles in phase 1 or 2 will have the option to participate in long term treatment (LTT) with gilteritinib (for up to 2 years).
+One cycle was defined as 28 days of treatment.
+A participant completing 1 or 2 treatment cycles in phase 1 or 2 had the option to participate in long term treatment (LTT) with gilteritinib (for up to 2 years).

 Study Overview